Hung up on DIY hi-fi?

 The other thing that confuses people about transformers is the different types.
 Very briefly, a transformer is a transformer.
 That is, it accepts an electrical supply at a certain voltage and current, and converts it to a different voltage and current.
 It doesn't make any difference what size the transformer is, or how it is connected (some have metal tags, and some have flying leads).
 So don't get too hung up on which type to use but typically, a toroidal type is used for most chip amps.

 IMPORTANT - if you use a transformer that has a metal chassis (like the two shown above, centre and right) you must ground the chassis , either by using a nut, bolt, and star washer to connect it to the earthed chassis of the amplifier, or by using a short length of wire from the transformer chassis to the equipment chassis ( ie when mounting the transformer on isolating feet, eg rubber washers).
+Also make certain that no part of the metal bolt/nut/washer touches the top of a metal case or you risk causing a short circuit that could result in the transformer catching fire.

 Let's get to grips with what is what on a mains transformer.
 A transformer is basically two or more coils of copper wire that are wound around a metal core such that one coil runs parallel to the other.
 What happens is that when the electricity flows in one coil it induces electricity to flow in the coil running parallel to it.
 If the length and diameter of the wire making up the two coils is the same, the same amount or electricity comes out of the transformer as goes in (less a little that is lost on the way).
 But if the coils are different, it causes the voltage and current coming out of the transformer to be different values to that going in.
 That's why we use them, because we don't want 115 volts or 230 volts going to our chip amp circuit, we want something much lower, typically 18-40 volts.
 And because the voltage is lower, the current is higher, something else that we want.